iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

     - This feature is to ease of tracing the selected messages from the closest referring milestone
     - Note that by default all of the milestone referencing selected messages are persisted in selective-permanode
     - The messages which are in the linked solidification paths between selected messages should be kept
-        - Those messages should be stored in the selective-permanode in three different **proof** levels
+        - Those messages should be stored in the selective-permanode in three different **inclusion-path** levels
-            - **light proof**: Navigator points to the selected message
+            - **inclusive-parent-location path**: Navigator points to the selected message
                 - We only store the path from the milestone index and the linked parent position of the middle messages in the path
                 - We can trace the selected message from its closest referencing milestone by the navigators to prove the existence of the selected message
                 - Need full-permanode or IOTA nodes which have the messages or historical archive files to verify the path
-            - **hash proof**: Hashes which point to the selected message
+            - **inclusive-hash path**: Hashes (message ids) which point to the selected message
                 - We store the message ids in the path from the milestone to the selected message
                 - We can trace the selected message from its closest referencing milestone by the linked hashes to prove the existence of the selected message
                 - Need full-permanode or IOTA nodes which have the messages or historical archive files to verify the path
-            - **full proof**: Full messages which point to the selected message
+            - **full-proof path**: Full messages which point to the selected message
                 - We store the full message in the path from the milestone to the selected message
                 - We can trace the the selected message from its closest referencing milestone by the linked messages to prove the existence of the selected message
                 - The selective-permanode is self-verifiable